Time delay neural network: Architecture

+The first layer of the TDNN is a 1D convolutional layer.
+The layer contains 8 kernels of shape $3 \times 16$.
+It outputs a tensor of shape $8 \times 13$.

+The second layer of the TDNN is a 1D convolutional layer.
+The layer contains 3 kernels of shape $5 \times 8$.
+It outputs a tensor of shape $3 \times 9$.

+The third layer of the TDNN is not a convolutional layer.
+Instead, it is simply a fixed layer with 3 neurons.
+Let the output from the second layer be $x_{i,j}$ where $i \in 1:3$ and $j \in 1:9$.
+The $i$-th neuron in the third layer computes $\sigma(\sum_{j\in 1:9} x_{i,j})$, where $\sigma$ is the sigmoid function.
+Essentially, it can be thought of as a convolution layer with 3 kernels of shape $1 \times 9$.

+It was trained on ~800 samples for 20000--50000 backpropagation steps.
+Each steps was computed in a batch over the entire training dataset, i.e. not stochastic.
+It required the use of an Alliant supercomputer with 4 processors.

 Example

 In the case of a speech signal, inputs are spectral coefficients over time.

 In order to learn critical acoustic-phonetic features (for example formant transitions, bursts, frication, etc.) without first requiring precise localization, the TDNN is trained time-shift-invariantly.
 Time-shift invariance is achieved through weight sharing across time during training: Time shifted copies of the TDNN are made over the input range (from left to right in Fig.1).
 Backpropagation is then performed from an overall classification target vector (see TDNN diagram, three phoneme class targets (/b/, /d/, /g/) are shown in the output layer), resulting in gradients that will generally vary for each of the time-shifted network copies.
 Since such time-shifted networks are only copies, however, the position dependence is removed by weight sharing.
 In this example, this is done by averaging the gradients from each time-shifted copy before performing the weight update.
 In speech, time-shift invariant training was shown to learn weight matrices that are independent of precise positioning of the input.
 The weight matrices could also be shown to detect important acoustic-phonetic features that are known to be important for human speech perception, such as formant transitions, bursts, etc. TDNNs could also be combined or grown by way of pre-training.